 The more change occurring the more questions arise.
 This year is no exception.
-B2B Marketers are experiencing ongoing as well as new challenges as we start to hit stride in 2013.
+B2B Marketers are experiencing on evolving as well as new challenges as we start to hit stride in 2013.
 What are the big future questions for B2B Marketers?
 Let’s look at a few:

 How do we generate more leads and keep them?